IBM/discovery-webcrawl-insights/README.md

 # Retrieve relevant information from a collection of web portals and visualize them

 There is a lot of information on the web, and we are always interested in getting the relevant information.
-The below two scenarios drive the need for it:
+The below two common scenarios drive the need for it:
 - There is usually a specific item of interest, and we try to get all the relevant infomration about the item.
 - We have a question and are searching to find the answers for it that is in the web pages.